Rock-a-Doodle: Plot

 The Duke sends his pygmy nephew Hunch to stop Edmond and the others from finding Chanticleer.
 The group narrowly escapes him and enters the city through an aqueduct pipe.
-Chanticleer, now under the name of "The King," has become a famous Elvis impersonator under his manager Pinky Fox, who is employed by the Duke to keep Chanticleer in the city and prevent his friends from finding him.
-During a concert, he is introduced to Goldie Pheasant as a distraction in case Chanticleer's friends come to see him.
+Chanticleer, now under the name of "The King", has become a famous Elvis impersonator under his manager Pinky, a fox who is secretly employed by the Duke to keep Chanticleer in the city and prevent his friends from finding him.
+During a concert, he is introduced to Goldie Pheasant as a distraction in case Chanticleer's friends come to find him.
 Goldie soon grows genuinely attracted to Chanticleer, and realizes Pinky's true intentions when he captures Edmond and the others trying to get a letter to Chanticleer.
 Meanwhile, the Duke and his party stalk the farm animals at Edmond's house, who continually use Edmond's flashlight to drive them off as long as the batteries hold out.
-Realizing that she is in love with him, Goldie confesses to Chanticleer that his friends have to see him, and Pinky blackmails Chanticleer into attending his show by holding his friends' hostage.
-Hunch, tired of being mistreated by his uncle, decides to turn against the Duke and frees Edmond and the others, and they help Chanticleer and Goldie make a grand escape in a helicopter, which they use to return to the farm.
+Realizing that she is in love with him, Goldie confesses to Chanticleer that his friends have come to see him.
+Pinky blackmails Chanticleer into attending his show by holding his friends hostage.
+Hunch inadvertently frees Edmond and the others, and they help Chanticleer and Goldie make a grand escape in a helicopter, which they use to return to the farm.

-After their batteries run out, the Duke and his minions nearly make a meal of the farm's residents when the helicopter's spotlight drives them off.
-Edmond and the others try to get Chanticleer to crow, but his ongoing sadness limits his ability.
-The Duke taunts Chanticleer and tries to drown him, but Edmond starts chanting Chanticleer's name in hopes of reviving his spirit, provoking the Duke into strangling Edmond until he loses consciousness.
-Impressed by Edmond's bravery, the other animals begin chanting Chanticleer's name, driving an angry Duke to transform himself into a tornado.
-Chanticleer finally regains his confidence and crows loud enough to raise the sun, diminishing the Duke into a harmless miniature version of himself, before Hunch chases him away.
-The floods begin to subside, and Edmond transforms back into a human.
+After their batteries run out, the denizens of the farm are nearly made a meal of by the Duke and his minions when they are driven off by the helicopter's spotlight.
+Edmond and the others try to get Chanticleer to crow, but his ongoing sense of dejection limits his ability.
+The Duke taunts Chanticleer and tries to drown him, but Edmond starts chanting Chanticleer's name in hopes of reviving his spirit, enraging the Duke into strangling Edmond unconscious.
+Inspired by Edmond, the other animals begin chanting Chanticleer's name, driving an angry Duke to transform himself into a tornado.
+Chanticleer finally regains his confidence and crows loud enough to raise the sun, diminishing the Duke into a harmless miniature version of himself.
+The floods begin to subside and Edmond transforms back into a human.
 Edmond awakes in the real world, where the sun is shining outside, and the floods have ended, but Edmond's mother assumes that his adventures were only a dream.
-Nevertheless, Edmond picks up Chanticleer's book.
-He thanks him for returning before he gets magically transported into Chanticleer's world, where he celebrates the defeat of the Duke and Chanticleer's return with the other animals and witnesses the rooster singing to make the sun shine.
+Nevertheless, Edmond picks up Chanticleer's book and thanks him for coming back before he is magically transported into Chanticleer's world, where he witnesses the rooster singing to make the sun shine.